 There is something else significant to note from this study: the fat loss from the green tea supplementing group was strongly skewed to stomach (abdominal) fat loss.
 This is a great advantage, as many people would love to lose some stomach fat.

 The studies that reported positive fat loss from green tea extract had intakes of 500-1000mg per day.
 Going by the prices of Green Tea Extract @ Amazon, the cost per day is about $0.10.
 That is good value, in my opinion.
 For an increase in fat oxidation and a decrease in abdominal fat, $0.10 per day is cheap.

 - Efficacy of a green tea extract rich in catechin polyphenols and caffeine in increasing 24-h energy expenditure and fat oxidation in humans.
-Abdul G Dulloo, Claudette Duret, Dorothée Rohrer, Lucien Girardier, Nouri Mensi, Marc Fathi, Philippe Chantre, and Jacques Vandermander [Go Up ↩]
+Abdul G Dulloo, Claudette Duret, Dorothée Rohrer, Lucien Girardier, Nouri Mensi, Marc Fathi, Philippe Chantre, and Jacques Vandermander [↩]

 - Green Tea Catechin Consumption Enhances Exercise-Induced Abdominal Fat Loss in Overweight and Obese Adults.
-Kevin C. Maki, Matthew S. Reeves, Mildred Farmer, Koichi Yasunaga, Noboru Matsuo, Yoshihisa Katsuragi, Masanori Komikado, Ichiro Tokimitsu, Donna Wilder, Franz Jones, Jeffrey B. Blumberg, and Yolanda Cartwright [Go Up ↩]
+Kevin C. Maki, Matthew S. Reeves, Mildred Farmer, Koichi Yasunaga, Noboru Matsuo, Yoshihisa Katsuragi, Masanori Komikado, Ichiro Tokimitsu, Donna Wilder, Franz Jones, Jeffrey B. Blumberg, and Yolanda Cartwright [↩]